dhall-lang/dhall-lang/standard/type-inference.md

 If a `merge` expression has a type annotation that doesn't match every handler's output type then that is a type error.

+### `showConstructor` expressions

+A `showConstructor` expression with a union or an `Optional` as its first argument has type `Text`.

+    Γ ⊢ e : < ts… >
+    ──────────────────────────────
+    Γ ⊢ showConstructor e : Text

+    Γ ⊢ o : Optional A
+    ────────────────────────────
+    Γ ⊢ showConstructor o : Text

+If the first argument of a `showConstructor` expression is not a union or an `Optional` then that is a type error.

 ## `with` expressions